ensdomains/ens-contracts/contracts/wrapper/README.md

 If the name is Emancipated or Locked, the following changes happen:

 - The NameWrapper returns `address(0)` as the name owner from `ownerOf()` or `getData()` if the name is expired.
-- The NameWrapper treats all fuses as unset and returns uint32(0) from `getActiveFuses()` for fuses if the name is expired.
+- The NameWrapper treats all fuses as unset and returns uint32(0) from `getData()` for fuses if the name is expired.

 Expiry can still be extended even if a name is in the Wrapped state, but does not have any practical effect on the name.

-.eth names do not have their own expiry in the NameWrapper and instead derive their expiry from the .eth registrar.
+.eth names do not have their own expiry in the NameWrapper and instead derive their expiry from the .eth registrar; the wrapper's expiry is set to the end of the name's grace period.
 A name that is extended on the .eth registrar will also have the same effect inside the NameWrapper.

 Expiry can be extended using the following functions: